danielccunha/scripts/README.md

 - [ ] Add script to create MongoDB container
 - [ ] Add script to create Postgres container
 - [ ] Implement Linux installation script for Debian-based distros

-## Installation

-Just clone it and be happy.